DrikoldLun/springit/README.md

 ### 3.5 explore repository
 define a method in repository just follows the query scheme e.g. Link findByTitle(String title) in LinkRepository

+## 4. Spring MVC: Controller
+### 4.1 what's is controller
+handles HTTP request and mapping the controller package should be under the main folder use @Controller for match template html file in resources/templates use @RestController without a template
+@RequestMapping(urlpath) to map the http request to the method
+@GetMapping = @RequestMapping + GET

+### 4.2 Handler method
+pass data down to our view

+### 4.3 Link controller